Cheapest compounded semaglutide telehealth in 2026: the verified low-cost list

 Dose tiering: the price that climbs as you titrate

 Most compounded programs raise the medication price as your dose increases.
 Medvi is $179 in the first month and $299 on refills.
 Henry Meds runs $197 on a 12-month prepay at a standard dose and up to $397 at higher doses.
-A patient who budgets against the $197 line gets surprised at the 1.7 mg maintenance dose.
-The two programs that do not do this are Mochi at a flat $178 and Noom Med at a flat $129, where the price is the same at every dose.
+Noom Med advertises a $129 first-supply price, then bills $249 a month for its full-dose GLP-1Rx after that.
+A patient who budgets against any of those entry numbers gets surprised at the 1.7 mg maintenance dose.
+The injectable program that does not do this is Mochi at a flat $178, where the price is the same at every dose.
 If you expect to titrate to a high maintenance dose, flat pricing wins even when its month-one number looks higher.

 Form: injectable versus oral is not the same product